Go to content

 • Operational readiness

-Bridge equipment reliability is essential for safe navigation and compliance.
+Bridge equipment reliability is essential for safe navigation and operational compliance.

 • Firefighting systems